-Engineering g topics Option 7 Combined Option 7/Quarry A Option 4/Quarry A Connectivity - Existing circuits/network Within Tikin and has minimised diversion requirements Within 1km and has minimised diversion requirements and complexities.
+Engineering g topics Option 7 Combined Option 7/Quarry A Option 4/Quarry A Connectivity - Existing circuits/network Distance and feasibility of connecting to the existing circuits/network (400kV) Within 1km and has minimised diversion requirements and complexities.
 Within 1km and has minimised diversion requirements and complexities.
+Within 1km and has minimised diversion requirements and complexities.
 Planned circuits (Blackhilock connection) Viable connection route Viable connection route Viable connection route Planned circuits (Loch Buidhe connection) Viable connection route Viable connection route Cannot directly approach the site from north due to number of properties along route.
 Therefore, significant interface with Beauly/Denny line.
 May require extensive cabling.
 Distance and feasibility of connecting toLT14 Western Isles HVDC Within 1km and has minimised diversion requirements and complexities.
 HVDC converter station between 1-5km distance.
 Within 1km and has minimised diversion requirements and complexities.
 Outages for modification to existing circuits Outage requirement prior to the construction of the site to suitably divert the OHL.
 Outage requirement prior to the construction of the site to suitably divert the OHL.
 Additional outages required to divert 132kV and 275kV OHL.
 Potential to avoid with reorientation or non-standard arrangement.
 Connectivity - Future development possibilities Extension of site or other circuits Boundary constraints but has potential space to extend.
 Opportunity for expansion.
 Constraints on 3 boundary edges from existing OHL, the River Beauly, and potential flood plains.
-Connectivity - Interface with SSE Distribution and Generation Consideration of Business Separation and whole system requirements (Generation) No interface No interface No interface Consideration of Business Separation and whole system requirements (Distribution) No interface.
+Connectivity - Interface with SSE Distribution and Generation Consideration of Business Separation and whole system requirements (Generation) No interface No interface No interface No interface Consideration of Business Separation and whole system requirements (Distribution) No interface.
 No interface No interface

 Engineering g topics Option 7 Combined Option 7/Quarry A Option 4/Quarry A Connectivity - DNO Connection Proximity of LVAC supplies Within 1km proximity to a DNO connection.
 Within 1km proximity to a DNO connection.
-Within 1km proximity to a DNO connection.
+Within 1km n proximity to a DNO connection.
 Footprint Requirements - Technology i.e., AIS/GIS or certainty of sizing on non-standard plant and equipment Can accommodate either technology.
-Can accommodate either technology. be non-stand nodate either technology but AIS may need to dard configuration.
-GIS may be advised ner design development.
+Can accommodate either technology. either technology.
+Can accommodate either technology but be non-standard configuration.
+GIS may be through further design development.
 Footprint Requirements - Adjacent Land Use Availability for ancillary infrastructure like welfare compounds, laydown areas (Temporary) Space available.
 Space available.
 Space available.
 Availability for ancillary infrastructure like screening and SuDS infrastructure.
 (Permanent) Space available.
 Space available.
 The state of the s uitable for SuDS due to the surrounding ential from the River Beauly.
 Footprint Requirements - Space Availability Non-standard substation configurations to accommodate site specific considerations Space available.
 Space available. on the boundary edges of the Site. ssessed that the site may only work with a to shape.
 Hazards Unique Hazards There are no unique hazards.
 There are no unique hazards.
 There are no unique hazards.
 Existing Utilities Minimal to none, existing utilities which would diversion or protection. l require Minimal to none, existing utilities which would require diversion or protection. to 132kV and studies, there will need to be some diversions 275kV lines.
 Captured within 'Outages for to existing circuits' Ground Conditions Topography Rolling undulations.
 Rolling undulations.
 Generally fla t, open expanse of land.
 Geology (Superficial Deposits - Peat) No areas of peat or clay identified.
 No areas of peat or clay identified.
 No areas of p eat or clay identified.
 Geology (Site testing to verify properties)